Clarivy/GameOfLife-Homework/README.md

 Our game world can be represented by a map file.
 In these homework, we use a simple `.cells` file to store the initial state of the game.

 We provide some example files in the `map` folder, you can refer to [How-to-Run](#how-to-run) to see how to load the map file.
-This file format is also supported by [golly](https://golly.sourceforge.net/webapp/golly.html).

 You don't need to load the map by yourself, our framework have already implemented the map loading function.
 In case you want to edit the map file, here is a brief introduction of the file format:

+The file format is similar to [plain text format](https://conwaylife.com/wiki/Plaintext) for simpilicity.
+However, to support different rules, we have made some changes to the file format.

 > ##### This part can be ignored if you don't want to edit the map file.
 > ###### Comments start with a '!' and are ignored